peterroe/peterroe/readme.md

 * 💻 A front end developer.
 * 🥉 Working [Unge-UI](https://github.com/peterroe/Unge-UI) based on Vue3.
-* 🦄 Enjoy JavaScript,VueJs,ReactJs and NodeJs.
+* 🦄 Enjoy JavaScript,VueJs and NodeJs.
 * 🍉 Hobby maybe blog and coding with js.
 * 💨 Visit [peterroe.icu](https://peterroe.icu) for more information.